azoth-lang/azoth.language.reference/src/ideas.md

 versions of JAI used "`*~s32 Node`" for a 32-bit relative pointer to a node.
 Notice a signed int is used.
 It may be possible to implement relative pointers in the standard library using structs.

-### Reference Counted References

-If reference counted references are built into the language then certain optimizations become possible.
-Whole program optimization could determine that no weak references are take to a given type and the weak count could be omitted.
-The graph of references between types could be used to determine which references could possibly for cycles.
-Then some form of cycle breaking might become efficient enough to use so that weak references aren't necessary.
-Of course, that could lead to issues where devs just use reference counting for everything and it becomes just a slow garbage collector.

 ### Move and Copy Reference Types

 Copy constructors can be defined for reference types.
 However, would it be useful to have reference